kcg295/kcg295.github.io/publications.md

 Rethinking Realistic Adversaries for Anonymous Communication Systems\
 Kevin Gallagher, Diogo Barradas, Nuno Santos\
 In Submission to FOCI 2023.

-Blockchain Technology as a disruptive or incremental innovation: A systematic literature review and an agenda for future research\
-Stefan Kwant, Bert Sadowski, Kevin Gallagher and Jason Whalley\
-In Submission to ITS 2023.

 <!--An Adversarial Analysis of Affective Cue-Based Deepfake Detection\
 Brian Timmerman, Kevin Gallagher, Pulak Mehta, Damon McCoy, Siddharth Garg,